 - 11.1.
-The President of the Ground Jury and/or Foreign Judge (if applicable) should meet with the Judges for evaluation of the Tests.
-The meeting/zoom meeting must take place within forty-eight (48) hours of the competition, ideally at the end of the day of the Competition. - 11.2.
-Judges are expected to complete a Personal Logbook, which must be signed off by the President of the Ground Jury. - 11.3.
+Judges are expected to complete a Personal Logbook, which must be signed off by the President of the Ground Jury. - 11.2.
 It is advisable that Judges who, either Shadow Judge or perform a Sit-in with another Judge, must ensure that this Judge completes and signs-off on the appropriate form.
 A copy of such assessment form(s) must be handed to the President of the Ground Jury, who is responsible for forwarding this to the National Judges' panel.